marian-code/wikipedia-music-tags/README.md

 ## Contributing

 There are some TODOs scattered around the code and created issues so thats a good place to start.
+There is also a list of TODOs maintained in [code_changelog](https://github.com/marian-code/wikipedia-music-tags/blob/master/code_changelog.md) file.
 Base user interface layout should be changed only with the use of Qt designer and use of files:
 ```
 art_dialog_base.ui
 Qt_layout.ui